gunerilhan/gunerilhan.github.io/teaching.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">There is a strong correlation between women&#39;s education and the number of children they have.
 And this is true also in countries with very high average fertility rates.<br><br>Link: <a href="https://t.co/pSPRNqNm5z">https://t.co/pSPRNqNm5z</a> <a href="https://t.co/HPbgTtK6Be">pic.twitter.com/HPbgTtK6Be</a></p>&mdash; Esteban Ortiz-Ospina (@eortizospina) <a href="https://twitter.com/eortizospina/status/989137857678860288?ref_src=twsrc%5Etfw">April 25, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">For one thing, when population grows the labor force expands and so does demand, and both of these are more likely to be met by new firms.
+This means that population growth affects the startup rate, which affects productivity &amp; dynamism. <a href="https://t.co/ZewetgWeVR">https://t.co/ZewetgWeVR</a></p>&mdash; Adam Ozimek (@ModeledBehavior) <a href="https://twitter.com/ModeledBehavior/status/999315840272134145?ref_src=twsrc%5Etfw">May 23, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 #### HUMAN CAPITAL #####